Rules of Procedure

 Section 3.2.

-If a member resigns or is terminated from membership while an ethics claim is pending against such member, the ethics case will be placed in suspended status.
-If the individual reapplies or reinstates their membership, the ethics case will return to active status.
+If a member resigns or is terminated from membership while an ethics Complaint is pending against such a member, the Complaint will be placed in deferred status.
+If the individual reapplies or reinstates their membership, the Complaint will return to active status.

 Section 3.3.

 In the interests of fairness and justice, Respondent shall avoid public disclosure and discussion of the Complaint, the parties involved, and the issues under consideration.
 Breach of this requirement may result in summary imposition of discipline.
-The Respondent may contact persons with knowledge of the matter, who are potential witnesses, or who might otherwise have information relevant to allegations in a complaint.
+The Respondent may contact persons with knowledge of the matter, who are potential witnesses, or who might otherwise have information relevant to allegations in a Complaint.
+Any alternative dispute resolutions shall be conducted solely between the parties without the involvement of the NEC or the AIA.
+The parties shall notify the NEC in the event of the resolution and the Complainant shall withdraw the Complaint via written notice.

 Section 4.1.

-Except when a Complaint is dismissed or deferred, the Chair designates a member of the NEC as Hearing Officer in a case.
-Any member so designated will inform the Chair if there is any reason why he or she should not serve on the case, in which event the Chair designates a different member, if appropriate.
-In the event that a Hearing Officer cannot be designated from among the members of the NEC, the Chair, with the consent of the President, may select other Members of the AIA for special service.
+In the event the Review Panel determines sufficient basis to proceed with a Complaint, the NEC Chair, or their designee, shall designate three (3) members of the NEC as Hearing Panel to hear the matter.
+Any member so designated will inform the Chair if there is any reason why he or she should not serve on the Hearing Panel, in which event the Chair shall designate a replacement member, if appropriate.
+In the event that a member of Hearing Panel cannot be designated from among the members of the NEC, the Chair, with the consent of the AIA President, may select other members of the AIA for special service.
 Former members of the NEC are chosen for this task, if feasible.

 Section 4.2.